 Center the header if you’d like, but align the rest of the document to the left.

-Leave plenty of white space throughout the page to not overwhelm the reader.
+Leave plenty of white space throughout the page to avoid overwhelming the reader.

 Use bullet points in the experience and skills section to make it easier to scan.